juanmanuel0963/golang_aws_terraform_jenkins/README.md

 The Jenkins pipeline can be executed manually or configure to deploy code automatically (every hour, day, etc).

 ## AWS EC2 instances, Public IP, VPC, Security Group
-In this lab we create two EC2 instances (client and server) for the purpose of deploying grpc microservices in golang.
+In this lab we create two EC2 instances (client and server) for the purpose of deploying gRPC microservices in golang.
 Each EC2 instance is associated to a public IP, VPC and security group.
 The security group is configure with ingress and egress rules.
 Every suitable resource is created behind the same VPC and security group.